stelligent/cfn-model/vscode_remote_development.md

 # VS Code Remote Development

 You can start working on developing with this project with relative ease by using the VS Code Remote Development extension.
 In this project there is a folder named `.devcontainer` that allows users to open the project in a docker container using the custom built development image.
-This development image has all the items needed to start working on the cfn_nag project right out of the box.
+This development image has all the items needed to start working on the cfn-model project right out of the box.
 All you need to do is open the project in the VS Code Remote Container to get started.

 - Install the VS Code [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)
 - Open the repo in VS Code
 - When prompted "`Folder contains a dev container configuration file.
 Reopen folder to develop in a container`" click the "`Reopen in Container`" button
-- When opening in the future use the "`[Dev Container] cfn_nag Development`" option
+- When opening in the future use the "`[Dev Container] cfn-model Development`" option

 ## VS Code Dependencies